olekuz/tyk-docs/tyk-docs/content/getting-started/licencing.md

 This commercial licence is valid for managing 2 Tyk Gateway nodes.
 Includes helpdesk support.
 We also offer Pricing models for more than 2 nodes if required.

+See [Tyk On-Premises](https://tyk.io/api-gateway/on-premises/) for more details on our On-Premises offering.

 ## Enterprise Licencing